Nyssa Raatko: Video games

 Nyssa Raatko appears in the Batman: Arkham Knight DLC "Season of Infamy", voiced by Jennifer Hale.
-This version is the leader of a rebel faction of the League of Assassins who oppose Ra's al Ghul's resurrection.
-Dpending on the player's choice, she can either be killed by a resurrected Ra's or take command of the League.
+This version is the leader of a rebel faction within the League of Assassins who opposes Ra's al Ghul's resurrection.
+Depending on the player's choices, she can either be killed by a resurrected Ra's or take command of the League.